-As there is no accommodation at Inveruglas at Loch Lomond Holiday Park - see our accommodation page for contact details.
-Your options for onward or return travel are mostly determined by City Link bus north or south on the A82 (City Link Timetable), taking the ferry to the Inversnaid hotel, (perhaps to continue your walking on the West Highland Way – call Cruise Loch Lomond on 01301 702356 for times) or catching the 4 pm boat back to Tarbet - call them in advance on 01301 702356 to arrange to be picked up.
-At Tarbet there is plenty of accommodation and for onward travel you can also access the West Highland Railway line.
+There is now some limited accommodation at Inveruglas at Loch Lomond Holiday Park - see our accommodation page for contact details.
+Your options for onward or return travel are mostly determined by City Link bus north or south on the A82 (City Link Timetable).
+It is sometimes possible to take a ferry across Loch Lomond to Inversnaid on the West Highland Way or south to Tarbet.
+Phone Cruise Loch Lomond well in advance on 01301 702356 for advice.
+At Tarbet there is accommodation and for onward travel you can also access the West Highland Railway line.

 Map files courtesy of Argyll and Bute Council.
 Reproduced by permission of Ordnance Survey on behalf of HMSO. © Crown copyright and database right 2009.
 All rights reserved.
 Ordnance Survey Licence number 100023368

 Starting through the Tarbet Station underpass, the Way immediately strikes up to the left and soon you have good views over Arrochar and Loch Long to The Cobbler, always an impressive sight.
 After a kilometre the path swings around to the north and enters the delightful Glen Loin woodland which is a Site of Special Scientific Interest, a particular joy in spring and notable for reportings of Red Squirrels.
 3 km further north the path climbs up over a low bealach to Coiregrogain which is spectacularly hemmed in by the surrounding peaks of Ben Vorlich, A Chrois and Ben Vane.
 Before making the easy 3.5 km descent from here by the hydro road to Inveruglas, the detour up to and across the impressive Sloy Dam is well worth the additional 6km.

 The last kilometre lies along a footpath by the dangerously busy A82 - take care when crossing to the Inveruglas Car park which marks the northern terminus of the Three Lochs Way.